No, Johnson & Johnson's Vaccine Isn't "Less Effective" — Here's Why

 Nationwide, people are grappling with the weight of life during the coronavirus pandemic as they reflect on an entire year living under some kind of lockdown.
 For many, the pandemic has meant working from home, less physical contact with family and friends, and a complete change in how they interact with everyday life in an effort to keep themselves and their loved ones safer from the deadly virus.

-But there is some hope for relief, now that a third vaccine has been approved by the Food and Drug Administration (FDA) for emergency use.
-Johnson & Johnson's single-dose COVID-19 vaccine is now being administered across the country for people ages 18 and older.
+But there is some hope for relief, now that a third vaccine has been approved by the Food and Drug Administration (FDA) for emergency use in the US.
+Johnson & Johnson has also applied for approval in the UK.
+Johnson & Johnson's single-dose COVID-19 vaccine is now being administered across the United States for people ages 18 and older.
 Despite the fact that there are now even more vaccines being made available to millions of people across the country, some are skeptical that the J&J vaccine is less effective than the Moderna and Pfizer two-dose vaccines, due to lower efficacy numbers.

 Advertisement